 The Jagged Frontier

-In the modern landscape, AI talent marketplaces are no longer just job boards; they are the high-voltage junctions where engineers and trainers meet the frontier labs.
+In the modern landscape, AI talent marketplaces are the high-voltage junctions where engineers and trainers meet the frontier labs.
 Their core product—the vetting pipeline—is itself AI-assisted.
 This creates a threat surface that legacy security thinking hasn't caught up to.
 In 2026, the training pipeline is simultaneously the attack surface, the tool, and the product.
 A veteran pentester who hasn't lived inside an AI training loop will miss this entirely.
-It's not a skill gap; it's a structural blind spot.
+It's a structural blind spot.

 Data Poisoning as Upstream Sabotage

 In traditional security, you target code dependencies.
 In AI, you target the data supply chain.
 When a marketplace coordinates hundreds of contractors writing training examples, each one is a node in that chain.
-A sophisticated attacker doesn't breach the model; they inject poisoned examples—as little as 0.1% of a dataset—to teach the model to ignore specific vulnerabilities.
+A sophisticated attacker injects poisoned examples — as little as 0.1% of a dataset — to teach the model to ignore specific vulnerabilities.
+The model never gets breached.
+The data gets edited before training.
 Standard evals miss it because performance on everything else remains unchanged.
 The attack already happened upstream, in a spreadsheet of labeled examples, while the security team was busy monitoring network traffic.

 The Active Suppression of Triage

 Scale requires model-assisted triage, but that efficiency creates a single point of failure.
 If your triage model has a systematic blind spot, it becomes an active suppression layer.
 Every finding of that type is buried before a human reviewer ever sees it.
-This isn't a missed alert in a SIEM; it's a structural filter that looks like normal operation.
+It's a structural filter that looks like normal operation — closer to a SIEM rule than a missed alert.
 The pipeline looks healthy, and metrics look good, but the blind spot is invisible because it never reaches the output.
 Legacy security audits what the system flags; in the 2026 meta, the Ghost audits what the system doesn't flag.

 Navigating the Jagged Frontier

 Frontier models have predictable, task-specific gaps—a "jagged frontier" where a model that aces buffer overflow detection might fail basic data-flow tracing.
-These aren't random; they are structural.
+These gaps are structural.
 If you understand the map, you can predict which model will miss which class of bug.
 Evaluating models on aggregate benchmark scores is a performance that hides this jaggedness.
 A model can score 85% on a security benchmark while having a 0% detection rate on a targeted vulnerability class.
-Multi-model ensembles are no longer optional; they are the baseline for a defensible pipeline.
+Multi-model ensembles are the baseline for a defensible pipeline.

 The Scale of Prompt Injection